zouharvi/uds-snlp-tutorial/machine-translation/main.md

 - At the end, take $H_{s,t}(y) = argmax_{x} (A_{s,t}(x|y))$
 - Assumption: every target token is aligned to exactly one source token
-- What about alignment between a slavic language without articles and a germanic one, with articles?
+- What about alignment between a Slavic language without articles and a Germanic one, with articles?
 - - Czech-German [3]: 24% target tokens unaligned
 - - Czech-German [3]: 1.1 aligned tokens per one target token (excluding unaligned)

 - Solution:
 - - Add NULL token to every sentence, then remove alignments to it in post-processing
-- - Use different a extraction method than argmax (threshold, dynamic threshold, ..)
+- - Use a different extraction method than argmax (threshold, dynamic threshold, ..)

-# NMT
+# NMT - Training

 - Traditional NMT pipeline too big + lots of preprocessing
 - End-to-end training